TheDrakl/gym1/README.md

     Frontend: http://127.0.0.1:8080/
     Backend API: http://127.0.0.1:8080/api/

+Creating superuser and accessing admin menu

+	1. Create super user

+  	python manage.py createsuperuser

+   	2. Go to http://127.0.0.1:8080/admin/ and log in

 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.